rcushen/cassandra/docs/Factor.md

 ### Normalisation

 In the context of Bayesian networks, factors are often normalised so that the values array represents a conditional probability distribution.
 This is done by dividing each value by the sum of the values across the last k dimensions, where k is typically one.

+## Notes

+* In my implementation, the values table is an N-dimensional array, which highlights the similarity to a probability distribution.
+However, there is an equivalent representation of the values as a tall 2-dimensional conditional probability table.
+I just find the N-dimensional array representation more intuitive.